AUTHOR

 The time savings compound quickly.
 If you're managing a pipeline with 20 active deals and touching each one even once per week, you're looking at hours reclaimed monthly.

-Notice in the example prompt that you can reference contacts by name ("Robert Duncan") rather than hunting for record IDs or email address.
+Notice in the example prompt that you can reference contacts by name ("Robert Duncan") rather than hunting for record IDs or email addresses.
 You can use relative terms like "first deal stage in our pipeline" instead of memorizing exact stage names.
 The MCP layer handles the translation to HubSpot's internal structure.

 Anyone who has built reports inside HubSpot knows the frustration.
 You want a specific view of your data, but the report builder has opinions about how that data should look.
+Column limits.
+Visualization restrictions.
+Export formats that require cleanup before they're usable.

-MCP changes this dynamic.
+MCP changes this.
 Instead of conforming to what HubSpot's reporting interface allows, you describe what you want to see and get it back in whatever format makes sense.

 "Show me all deals by stage with associated contacts and last activity date, sorted by days since last touch."